KidiXDev/hoshi/README.md

   <img src="https://img.shields.io/badge/License-GPLv3-blue.svg?style=flat-square" alt="License"/>
 </p>

+> **Work in Progress**: Hoshi is currently under active development.
+Features and interfaces are subject to change, and you may encounter bugs or incomplete functionality.

 ## Overview

 **Hoshi** (codename _Koharu_) is a desktop frontend for ComfyUI aimed at creators who want to generate images with the **[Anima](https://huggingface.co/circlestone-labs/Anima)** model family without building or maintaining node graphs.
 It launches and supervises your local ComfyUI, builds the workflow graph for you on every run, and wraps generation, post-processing, model management and reference browsing in one studio-style window.